Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Acknowledgment

 \section{Acknowledgment}

-Heng Yong acknowledges the support of National Safety Academic Fund (NSAF) under Grant No.U2230208 and the National Natural Science Foundation of China (NSFC) under Grant Number 12331010.
-Hongqiao Wang acknowledges the support of National Natural Science Foundation of China (NSFC) under Grant Number 12271562.
-The work was supported by the Major Scientific and Technological Innovation Platform Project of Human Province (2024JC1003).
-This work was carried out in part using computing resources at the High Performance Computing Center of Central South University.
+We thank Qiuqi Li and Yuming Ba for their valuable discussions.
+Heng Yong acknowledges support from the National Science Academic Fund (NSAF) under Grant No. U2230208 and the National Natural Science Foundation of China (NSFC) under Grant No. 12331010.
+Hongqiao Wang acknowledges support from the NSFC under Grant Nos.
+12271562 and 12571470.
+This work was also supported by the Major Scientific and Technological Innovation Platform Project of Hunan Province (Grant No. 2024JC1003) and was carried out in part using the computing resources of the High Performance Computing Center at Central South University.